 Fischräucherei Edersee, Strandweg 11, 34549 Edertal-Rehbach

-The nightlife is naturally a little quieter in the middle of the countryside, but you don’t have to miss out on a great spot for a sundowner at Lake Edersee.
 At the Mun in Scheid, I not only enjoyed a beautiful view of the lake at the end of an eventful day, but also tried out various cocktail creations.
-By the way: the antipasti are so good, someone in the kitchen must be a real Italian – the perfect sundowner accompaniment.
+By the way: the antipasti are so good that someone in the kitchen must be a real Italian – the perfect accompaniment for a sundowner.

 Mun, Bringhäuser Str.
 6, 34513 Waldeck